Union type: C/C++

-In C and C++, untagged unions are expressed nearly exactly like structures (structs), except that each data member begins at the same location in memory.
+In C and C++, untagged unions are expressed nearly exactly like structures (structs), except that each data member is located at the same memory address.
 The data members, as in structures, need not be primitive values, and in fact may be structures or even other unions.
 C++ (since C++11) also allows for a data member to be any type that has a full-fledged constructor/destructor and/or copy constructor, or a non-trivial copy assignment operator.
 For example, it is possible to have the standard C++ string as a member of a union.

 The primary use of a union is allowing access to a common location by different data types, for example hardware input/output access, bitfield and word sharing, or type punning.
 Unions can also provide low-level polymorphism.
 However, there is no checking of types, so it is up to the programmer to be sure that the proper fields are accessed in different contexts.
 The relevant field of a union variable is typically determined by the state of other variables, possibly in an enclosing struct.

 One common C programming idiom uses unions to perform what C++ calls a reinterpret_cast, by assigning to one field of a union and reading from another, as is done in code which depends on the raw representation of the values.
 A practical example is the method of computing square roots using the IEEE representation.
 This is not, however, a safe use of unions in general.